CrushedParagon/Schedule/README.txt

 DOWNLOAD INSTRUCTIONS
 ----------------------
-To run the Schedule.jar and img folder must be in the same directory.
-The img folder must be called 'img' and none of the .txt files may be renamed.
+To run, download Schedule.jar and img.7z.
+Put both of these files in the same directory and extract img.7z to /img/ so that all the .txt files are in a directory named img.
+If you cannot extract img.7z you will need to download 7zip.